CHCAA-EDUX/scientific-computing-01/classes/class2.md

 (True and True) and (True == False)
 ```

-8) Write code that prints "Hello" if 1 is stored in `spam`, prints "Howdy" if 2 is stored in `spam`, and prints "Greetings!" if anything else is stored in spam.
+7) Write code that prints "Hello" if 1 is stored in the `spam` variable, prints "Howdy" if 2 is stored in `spam`, and prints "Greetings!" if anything else is stored in spam.

-9) What is an infinite loop and what keys can you press if your program is stuck in one (hint: google)?
+8) What is an infinite loop and what keys can you press if your program is stuck in one (hint: google)?

-10) What is the difference between break and continue statements?
+9) What is the difference between break and continue statements?

-11) Write a program that prints the numbers 1 to 10 using a for loop.
+10) Write a loop that counts the number of vowels in a character string.
+11) Test it on a few individual words and full sentences.
+12) When done, compare your solution to your neighbor's pair.

 <details>
   <summary>Hint</summary>